MarcinPlodzien/Benchmark_tutorial_GAN_VAE_RBM/README.md

 # Classical Generative Benchmarks

-A rigorous, meticulously implemented benchmarking suite for three fundamental families of classical generative networks: **Generative Adversarial Networks (GAN)**, **Variational Autoencoders (VAE)**, and **Restricted Boltzmann Machines (RBM)**.
+This repository implements a comparative framework for **Generative Adversarial Networks (GANs)**, **Variational Autoencoders (VAEs)**, and **Restricted Boltzmann Machines (RBMs)** using **JAX**.

-This project is engineered to facilitate strict, "apples-to-apples" comparisons between diverse architectures.
-By enforcing a **Universal Parameter Budget**, we control for model capacity, isolating the algorithmic efficiency of each generative approach.
-The implementation utilizes **JAX** for high-performance, JIT-compiled execution.
+The primary objective is to evaluate algorithmic efficiency under fixed constraints.
+By enforcing a **Universal Parameter Budget**, the benchmarks control for model capacity, facilitating direct comparison between diverse generative architectures.

 ---